mokkadroid/42-cursus-static-lib/README.md

 Cannot use global variables
 ### Exceptions
-The function malloc is used for calloc and strdup
+The function malloc is used for calloc and strdup and write from unistd.h for 'Others' functions when required